 | --- value moved here

-10 | println!("val is {}", val);
+10 | println!("val is {val}");

 | ^^^ value borrowed here after move

-Our concurrency mistake has caused a compile time error.
-The send function takes ownership of its parameter, and when the value is moved, the receiver takes ownership of it.
+Our concurrency mistake has caused a compile-time error.
+The send function takes ownership of its parameter, and when the value is moved the receiver takes ownership of it.
 This stops us from accidentally using the value again after sending it; the ownership system checks that everything is okay.

 Sending Multiple Values and Seeing the Receiver Waiting